Keller Williams Logo

 Keller Williams Realty Emblem

-The modern emblem uses two types of fonts from the Helvetica Neue family.
-The word “Keller” is 77 Bold Condensed, “Williams” is 57 Condensed.
-Alternatives to them are Chantilly Serial and Fette Engschrift (for the first part of the name) Humanist 521 Light (for the second part).
+The modern emblem uses two font types from the Helvetica Neue family.
+The word “Keller” is 77 Bold Condensed, and “Williams” is 57 Condensed.
+Alternatives to them are Chantilly Script and Fette Engschrift (for the first part of the name), Humanist 521 Light (for the second part).

 Keller Williams Realty Symbol